Colin Healy: Ipswich Town

 On 16 July 2009, it was confirmed that Cork City had accepted a £100,000 bid from Hartlepool United to take Healy and fellow Cork City teammate Denis Behan to Victoria Park, Hartlepool.
 However, five days later, Hartlepool United manager Chris Turner confirmed that the deal had not happened due to late interest from Ipswich Town.
 Healy subsequently signed for Ipswich for an undisclosed fee.
 In January 2010, he signed on-loan with Scottish Premier League club Falkirk.
 At Falkirk he scored once against Aberdeen.

 Returning to Ipswich from the on-loan spell in Scotland, during the League Cup Semi-Final 2011 first leg win by Ipswich Town over Arsenal, it was commented that "Colin Healy made Cesc Fabregas look like Colin Healy".
 In February 2011 Healy scored his first goal for Ipswich against Doncaster Rovers.
 His contract was terminated by mutual consent in November 2011.

 Return to Cork City

 In 2013, Healy returned to Cork City on a three-year deal.
 His most memorable moment came against St Patrick's Athletic in 2014 when he scored a late over head kick against a fellow title rival.
 He and Cork finished runners up behind Dundalk for three years in a row and Healy lost the 2015 FAI Cup to Dundalk before finally winning a trophy in March 2016 in the Presidents Cup and the 2016 FAI Cup final where he came off the bench.
 He retired from playing in April 2017.

+Coaching career

 After retirement from playing he was Cork City's "head of academy" for a number of seasons before being appointed "first team head coach" in December 2020.
+He resigned the post in May 2023.

+In February 2024, he was named as Eileen Gleeson's assistant manager of the Republic of Ireland women's national team alongside Emma Byrne on a permanent basis, having been in the role since 2023 while Gleeson was originally in interim charge of the team.
+Healy left this role in late 2024, when his contract was not extended by the FAI, in circumstances described in some sources as "controversial" and "disgraceful".

+On 5 May 2025, he was appointed as manager of League of Ireland First Division club Kerry.